-D. Merrill Ewert is the Vice Board Chair for Groundswell International.
+D. Merrill Ewert serves as a board member.
 Merrill holds a B.A. from Tabor College, and an M.A. in anthropology and Ph.D. in adult education from the University of Wisconsin—Madison.
 Merrill’s career combines relief and development (7 years in Africa), with teaching, research and administration in higher education.
 With a focus on learning and the facilitation of community development, Merrill completed a Fulbright fellowship researching the role of farmers’ organizations in building social capital in the Philippines.
 He served for 12 years as the Director of Cooperative Extension and Associate Dean for Outreach for the Colleges of Agriculture and Human Ecology at Cornell University and rounded out his career as President of Fresno Pacific University in California where he is President Emeritus.
 Merrill retired to the Phoenix area where he continues writing, speaking and consulting on higher education and international relief and development.